tdmeij/dino-digest/README.md

 | glg           | mean lowest groundwater table
 | ghgw          | ghg based on winter measurements only
 | glgs          | glg based on summer measurements only
-| gvg3          | mean spring grondwater level based on 14-3, 28-3 and 14-4
+| gvg3          | mean spring grondwater level based on march 14th,
+march 28th and march 14th
 | gvg1          | gvg based on 1st on april only
 | ghgnyr        | number of years used for ghg
 | glgnyr        | number of years used for glg